nehathorat18/90DaysOfDevOps/2026/day-01/learning-plan.md

 ## **What is your understanding of DevOps and Cloud Engineering?**
-DevOps is a culture or mindset that collaborates with development and operations teams by reducing time to market, automating repetitive tasks, and scaling to end users.
+DevOps is a culture or mindset that collaborates with development and operations teams by reducing time to market, automating repetitive tasks and scaling to end users.

 Cloud Engineering is where you handle your application and infrastructure through cloud platforms.